 Afternoons in Chennai

-On weekends, I spend hours looking at the ac vent blowing ice cold air into the small room that I have rented.
+On weekends, I spend hours staring at the ac vent blowing ice-cold air into the small room that I have rented.
 The only furniture that I have in the house is a bed.
 I have a red Afghan rug near the bed so that my feet touch something warm when I wake up.
-On...
+On the...
 Continue Reading →

 Field Notes on Patriarchy